louiskirsch/QuickDynalistMac/README.md

 ## Usage

-After selecting any text you can find `Add to Dynalist` in the context menu (or setup a keyboard shortcut below).
+After selecting any text you can find `Add to Dynalist` in the context menu `Services > Add to Dynalist` (or setup a keyboard shortcut below).
 For the popup box a keyboard shortcut is required.

 ## Setup keyboard shortcuts